glanceapp/community-widgets/widgets/netalertx-by-razdnut/README.md

-# NetAlertX Device Status Widget# NetAlertX Device Status Widget
+# NetAlertX Device Status Widget

 This is a custom API widget designed to display the status of devices monitored by NetAlertX.